Myers-Briggs INTRO (Part 2b)

 Intuition (N) /Abstract

-To be mainly Intuitive means that a person mainly believes in the kind of information he/she receives from the internal or private world.
+To be mainly Intuitive means that a person more likely believes the kind of information they gather from their internal, private world.

-These people are highly imaginative, focusing on patterns & the meaning of data.
-They take in info from impressions, insights & patterns.
+They’re are highly imaginative, focusing on patterns & the meaning of data, taking in info from impressions, insights & patterns.
 They start with the big-picture (macro), extrapolating abstract possibilities from a wide variety of ‘real’ sources, understanding concepts using a top-down approach, & data as it relates to other data.
 They have a grasp on trends, interested in what hasn’t been tried before.

-Intuiters ASK: “….for example?, Tell me more, what else should i know?, Why do you say that? “— and then echo what was said
+Intuiters ASK: “….for example? / Tell me more, what else should I know? /Why do you say that? “-…. and then echo the response

-EXP: When we – find a new way of doing something / think about future implications for a current action / ‘get’ the underlying meaning in what people say or do / see the big picture….
+EXP: Those who find a new way of doing something / think about future implications for a current action / ‘get’ the underlying meaning in what people say or do / see the big picture….

 NOTE: Of the 4 dichotomies, at their extremes these 2 opposites cause the most emotional difficulty in any relationship.
 Such people tend to be highly frustrated by & may even feel disdain for each other’s style.
 It can be particularly painful for a sensitive child -strongly NF- to be raised by a mother who is strongly ST.

-Ns use the same concrete / real-world experiences to ‘see’ things as Ss do, but much of it is subliminal, so they can’t always put into words how they reached conclusions – they just know.
+Ns use the same concrete / real-world experiences to ‘see’ things as Ss, but much of it is subliminal, so they can’t always put into words how they reached conclusions – they just know.

 We all use both forms, but put more trust in one, some decisions being made entirely from the T or the F side.